Before replacing a fuse, the corresponding load must be disconnected and the ignition must be turned off.

 To remove the fuse, use tweezers to remove the fuse from the socket (see fig. 14.4).
 Remove the fuse from the tweezers.

-Reinstall the fuse block cover.
+Replace the fuse box cover.

 If the installed fuse blows again, check the electrical circuit protected by the fuse.